 At Grade 4 candidates will be offered the choice between Sight Reading or Improvisation and Interpretation.
 Both are previously unseen and examples of each are given in the grade book.

-Key: Ab major or E major

-Tempo: 60-130 bpm
+Key: A h major or E major Tempo: 60-130 bpm

-Timo Signature simple (3/4, 4/4) or compoun

 Time Signature: simple (3/4, 4/4) or compound (6/8)